deimos-ep/deimos/README.md

 The script is developed in VS Code with the [Luau language server](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp) extension.

 ## Support
-For more info and support you can ask questions on the [Deimos Discord Server](https://discord.gg/AsWAVd5dqf) or to the @rawparmesan in Discord.
+For more info and support you can ask questions on the [Deimos Discord Server](https://discord.gg/AsWAVd5dqf).